Before looking at the spin: which ball is right for you based on your skill level

 - High handicap / beginner

-Seeks forgiveness and basic control.
-Although many guides recommend two pieces for "distance," those balls made me feel less confident in my touch.
-If you can, skip to 3 layers “soft” to win touch and that the approach/putt doesn't sound like a tin can. - Average handicap
+Look for forgiveness and basic control.
+Although many guides recommend two-piece balls for "distance," those balls made me feel less confident in my touch.
+If you can, upgrade to three "soft" layers to gain feel and prevent your approach shots/putts from sounding tinny. - Average handicap

-Here, balance is key: 3 layers it is usually the sweet spot.
-You feel the impact better, you have more control on the green And you don't pay the maximum premium.
+Here, balance is key: 3 layers is usually the sweet spot.
+You feel the shot better, have more control on the green, and don't pay the maximum premium.
 I'm comfortable with 3+ layers, and that's where I find the most value. - Low handicap

 If you already control trajectory and dispersion, the urethane (3–4–5 layers) gives you that nibble on the green that makes a difference, especially with wedges.